 Details from www.isokongallery.co.uk

 Keats House, 10 Keats Grove, NW3 2RR

-Saturday, 25th May from 11.00 am until 1.30 pm.
-Meet at Hampstead underground station and please wear sturdy shoes.
+Saturday, 20th July, 11.00 am to 1.30 pm.
+Meet at Hampstead underground station, wearing sturdy shoes.
 Tickets £10, booking essential.

 St Peter’s Church, Belsize Square, NW3 4HJ